 You can cut the neckline on the straight grain (and a lot of patterns and tutorials tell you to do this) but I just find that cutting on the bias is better!

 How Long to Cut Your Neck Band Piece?
 How To Measure For A Knit Neckband

-Most patterns give you a template of how long to cut your neck band piece.
+Most sewing patterns give you a template of how long to cut your neck band piece.
 But should you wish to modify your neckline, or the pattern doesn’t have a neckband template, then this is a great way to find yourself how long a piece to cut.

 First, lay out your garment flat, and use a fabric tape measure to measure around the neckline opening.